-Less than 15% of children have high cholesterol levels, but studies have shown that fatty plaque buildup begins in childhood and progresses slowly into adulthood.
+Less than 15% of children have high cholesterol levels, but studies have shown that fatty plaque buildup begins in childhood and progresses into adulthood.
 This disease process is called atherosclerosis.
 In time, atherosclerosis leads to heart disease, which is the single biggest cause of death in the United States.

-New Guidelines for Cholesterol Testing in Children and Young Adults
+Guidelines for Cholesterol Testing in Children and Young Adults

 Studies have shown an association between cholesterol disorders and the onset of atherosclerosis in children, adolescents, and young adults.
 And, just like adults, eating foods high in saturated fat, not getting enough exercise, and having a family history of heart disease can all lead to high cholesterol levels in children.
 An increase in childhood obesity is also leading to high cholesterol levels at earlier ages.
-As a result, new guidelines endorsed by the American Academy of Pediatrics state that all children, even if they do not have a family history of heart disease, should have their cholesterol levels tested between the ages of 9 and 11, and then again between the ages of 17 and 21.
+As a result, guidelines endorsed by the American Academy of Pediatrics state that all children, even if they do not have a family history of heart disease, should have their cholesterol levels tested between the ages of 9 and 11, and then again between the ages of 17 and 21.
 Doctors think that this early testing and control of cholesterol levels in childhood can help reduce the risk of heart disease in adulthood.

 What is cholesterol?